 It will remove the User Profiles you haven’t created or are deceptive.

-The redirecting problem in the Safari browser may be due to some suspicious app changing your browser history and settings.
+The redirecting problem may be due to some suspicious app changing your browser history and settings.
 So it’s a good idea to check what apps you are using and remove apps you don’t identify or remember installing on your Mac.

 Every time you install a new Application or Software not from App Store, remember to read what changes it will make to the system.